-The online education industry is growing and always changing — technologies, trends and new platforms are always on the rise.
+The online learning industry is growing and always changing — technologies, trends and new platforms are always on the rise.

 This is why you should be on top of the new trends and data.
 After all, as an online teacher or entrepreneur, you want to stay ahead of the curve instead of seeing your competition get more of the pie.

 So how can you ensure you stay ahead of the curve?